|Last Quarterly Update:||11/25/2013|

 Companies in this industry provide single-event food services at customer-owned and company-owned facilities.
 No major companies dominate the industry.

 The US catering industry includes about 10,000 companies with combined annual revenue of about $7 billion.
-Moderate growth is forecast for the next two years.
-Consumer spending and business activity are key growth drivers.
+Key growth drivers include locally sourced foods, mobile technology, and social media.

 Many food service contractors, hotels, and restaurants cater events, but those businesses are covered in separate industry profiles and are not included in the catering industry.

 Demand is driven by corporate profits and consumer income.
 The profitability of individual companies depends on cost controls and effective marketing.
 Large companies have advantages in offering expanded services such as facilities management, room rental, and entertainment.
 Small companies can compete effectively by serving small groups and offering personalized service.
 The industry is highly fragmented: the top 50 US companies account for less than 15 percent of industry revenue.

 Major services include off-premises catering (food prepared away from the premises where it's served) and on-premises catering (meals prepared and served at the same location), each of which accounts for about one-quarter of industry revenue.
 Other services include alcohol sales and facility rentals.

 A typical catering event starts with a consultation with a potential client to assess the type of event, guest count, venue, and special food requests.
 The client may want the caterer to also coordinate facility rental, flowers, entertainment, and photography.
 The caterer produces a detailed ...